DRIVER-EU/test-bed-design/doc/test-bed-description.md

 The Test-bed, therefore, offers support to simulators for creating this realistic and immersive background, by:

 - Providing a [time-service and GUI](https://github.com/DRIVER-EU/test-bed-time-service) (see Figure 12): i.e. each adapter knows the scenario time, so simulators and solutions can use this in their user interface and calculations.
 Think of a clock display, but also when sending an email or CAP message, making sure it uses the correct timestamps.
-- The Scenario Manager, as discussed above.
+- The Trial-Management-Tool, as discussed above.

 ![The Test-bed time-service GUI can be used to start/stop/pause a Trial, as well as set the simulation speed](img/test-bed-time-service.png)